 c.1850 This fiery fabric was created by Augustus Pugin (who also notably designed the furnishings for the interior of Westminster Palace) as a wallpaper for the library ceiling of Great Tew Manor, Oxford, where it shone in blue and gold.
 It is a transitional design that translates perfectly to contemporary interiors, where it works fantastically for upholstery.
 On a silken bed of glistening wine red, Medieval solar lances spring forth in ebony wool and the centre for each emblem is textured by the herringbone weave of the bronze silk.

+Woven to order.
 Minimum order of 10 metres.